blitzmann/emdr-py/README.md

+DEPRECATED
+===
+The EMDR network is dead.
+This script doesn't do anything useful anymore.
+It remains here for archival purposes.

 emdr-py
 ========================
 emdr-py is an [EMDR](https://eve-market-data-relay.readthedocs.org/en/latest/) consumer script written in Python.
 It is a set-and-forget script, only needing to be restarted should the process quit unexpectidely.
 It gathers pricing information from the EMDR network 24/7 and stores a calculated value in a Redis key-value datbase.